JJTM20/JJTM20/README.md

 ## Hello
 - 👋 Hi, I’m @JJTM20
-- 👀 I’m interested in memes
-- 🌱 I’m currently learning how the hell GitHub works
+- 🌱 I’m currently learning a lot of different things at AAU
 - 💞️ I’m looking to collaborate on some sick ass spaghetti recipe
 - 📫 How to reach me?
 Just slide